Terranova-Python/TerraPing/README.md

 Version: 1.0

 # Description
 The Ping Monitor Tool is a Python-based application with a GUI built using Tkinter.
 It monitors internet connectivity by periodically pinging a target address (8.8.8.8).
 If internet access is lost, it pings a user-specified list of IP addresses to help identify potential issues in the local network or external infrastructure.
+Additionally, users can enable a traceroute for more advanced troubleshooting.

 # Features
 Dynamic IP Management: Add and remove IP addresses directly through the GUI.